krupenik/hotspot-b2plus/grammar/1-homework.md

 3. Tom: I played football when I was at school but when I left school I dropped it and took up golf.

 4. Ann: Did you have a good time in Switzerland?
-How long you've been there?
+How long have you been there?
    Jack: I've been there for a month.
 I only just got back.
 Yes, I have enjoyed it thoroughly.
 I skied all day and danced all night.

-5. Ann: I skied when I was at the university, but I broke a leg five years ago and since then I didn't do any.
+5. Ann: I skied when I was at the university, but I broke a leg five years ago and since then I haven't done any.

 6. When I first came to this house, it was a very quiet area.
 But since then a new housing estate was built and it has become very noisy.